vospascal/pedal-pico/README.md

 ## If you really like it
 If you like it you can donate further developent https://www.paypal.com/donate?business=TBPE6XCB2XBMW&item_name=pedalbox&currency_code=EUR

+## Uploading the firmware
+You can either upload the .uf2 file to pico or compile it yourself

 ## Compiling
 Open up the Arduino IDE and go to File->Preferences.